 The Iroquois Resident Home is a place where you and your loved one are cared for and cared about.
-Whether you are a resident or a concerned family member, you're important to us.
+Whether you are a resident or a concerned family member, you are important to us.

 Our highly qualified staff take the time to personally get to know each resident.
-We respect your individual needs and personal preferences, whether you're with us for a short-term or a long-term stay.
+We respect your individual needs and personal preferences, whether you are with us for a short-term or a long-term stay.

 Residents enjoy many distinct advantages

-Established in 1958, the Iroquois Resident Home holds the distinction of being the first nursing home in the State of Illinois to be built in conjunction with a hospital.
+Established in 1958, the Iroquois Resident Home holds the distinction of being the first nursing home in the State of Illinois to be attached to a hospital.
 The result is a not-for-profit facility that is affiliated with Iroquois Memorial Hospital (IMH).

 Our unique relationship with IMH creates many distinct advantages for our residents.
-Among them are: immediate access to 24-Hr Emergency Care, routine health-care (Lab, X-ray, etc.), specialty medical care and cancer treatment all of which is available right on our campus.
+Among them are immediate access to 24 hour emergency care, routine healthcare (Lab, X-ray, etc.), specialty medical care and cancer treatment, all of which are available right on our campus.

-Patients who are transferred to the Iroquois Resident Home directly from the Hospital setting benefit significantly from continuity of care.
-By having the same Physical, Occupational, and Speech Therapists follow your care, no progress or momentum is lost in your rehabilitation process.
-When it's time to be discharged home, these therapists are available to provide home services should you need them.
+Patients who are transferred to the Iroquois Resident Home directly from the hospital setting benefit significantly from the continuity of care.
+By having the same physical, occupational, and speech therapists follow your care, no progress or momentum is lost in your rehabilitation process.
+When it is time to be discharged home, these therapists are available to provide home services should you need them.

 A wide variety of activities provide a stimulating, enjoyable environment for our Residents.
-Among them are: daily activities such as Bingo or crafts, regular church services, shopping excursions, and frequent visits to area attractions such as museums, festivals and theatre productions.
+These include activities such as Bingo, crafts, regular church services, shopping excursions, and frequent visits to area attractions such as museums, festivals, and theatre productions.